 Some undergraduate programs cannot easily include a semester abroad, so you may want to consider other options, such as summer study abroad or the Take Five Scholars Program.

-What is required for study abroad orientation?
+What is required for education abroad pre-departure?

 Will I get credit for my courses abroad?